The Definitive Guide to

 Automated (but flexible) remediation

 Remediating email attacks is tricky, with security teams needing to walk the tightrope between safety and productivity.
 Security teams shouldn’t have to manually remediate the vast majority of their email alerts, but they should still have the option of defining custom remediation actions when required.
-Armorblox provides user-defined remediation options for every attack category, enabling security teams to respond to email alerts with minimal manual effort while upholding organizational productivity.
-These actions, once set for an attack category, are automatically applied to every email that gets classified under that attack category.
+Secure Email Threat Defense provides remediation options for every attack category, enabling security teams to respond to email alerts with minimal manual effort while upholding organizational productivity.